rc55/ukdemoscene/ukdemoscene.md

 ### Slack Rules

+_These rules are considered a work in progress_

 - Language can be as colourful as you wish, however topics should be generally suitable for public consumption.
 - During UK working hours (8AM-6PM), collapse all image based links posted to main channels.
 This includes link previews to web sites.
 - No NSFW images should be posted to any channel.